allinbits/carmel/lighthouse.md

 ## Step 2.
 Submission of Arguments and Evidence

- * For each approved topic, contributors can submit arguments, counter-arguments, and evidence.
+ * contributors can submit arguments, counter-arguments, and evidence for each approved topic.
  * Contributors are expected to cite sources where applicable.
  * The curator(s) organizes and categorizes the submitted information.
  * All contributions remain uncensored, but the curator(s) may provide a framework for the information to promote understanding.